starkinfra/sdk-dotnet/README.md

 ### Query PixClaim logs

-You can query PixClaim logs to better understand PixClaim life cycles.
+You can query Pix claim logs to better understand Pix claim life cycles.

 ```c#
 using System;